 Once you complete an accelerated BSN program, you can consider several careers.
 Many schools will ensure you gain clinical experience in several types of healthcare settings.
 This will help you figure out exactly what kind of nursing job or area of focus is right for you.
 When you are comparing ABSN programs, be sure to bring this up with each school’s career advisor.

-2017 Career Outlook for Nurses with a Bachelor’s Degree in Nursing
+2018 Careers and Career Outlook for Nurses with a Bachelor’s Degree in Nursing

 Expert Advice: Opinions on Second Degree Nursing & How Life Experience Can Enrich a Nursing Career